• Skip to main content

 • Bone marrow aspirate concentrate

-• Among these, PRP is the most widely used in routine clinical practice due to relative simplicity and safety.
+Among these, PRP is the most widely used due to its simplicity and safety

 History of PRP